Tamron 45mm f/1.8 Di VC USD SP

 The Tamron SP 45mm ƒ/1.8 VC is a great choice for full-frame DSLR shooters looking for an affordable portrait prime with excellent low-light capabilities and very good image quality.

-• View sample photos on our Flickr page •
+• View Sample Gallery Photos on our Flickr page •

 The VFA target should give you a good idea of sharpness in the center and corners, as well as some idea of the extent of barrel or pincushion distortion and chromatic aberration, while the Still Life subject may help in judging contrast and color.
 We shoot both images using the default JPEG settings and manual white balance of our test bodies, so the images should be quite consistent from lens to lens.